Ian-Marcel/FlatSync/README.md

     2. If an application is found in both `exclusive` and `uninstall`, it is:
       	1. Removed from `uninstall`.
     3. It also be removed from the new `remote_flatpaks` after syncing.
+- [ ] Support for custom remotes
+	- By default, flathub is the main remote for downloading the apps, but in future will be able to rank the remotes of machine from the first to try to install to the last.
 - - -

 - [Code commentaries](docs/comments.md)